 From getting a blow job: There are no cases reported, so most likely zero.
 There is a risk, however, of getting other STDs.

-Rimming: None.
+Rimming: Minimal to none.
 However, there is a risk of getting other STDs including hepatitis.

 For more information about the statistical likelihood of a specific sexual act and to estimate your own risk, click here.

 U=U – Treatment as Prevention

 Treatment as Prevention (TasP) is a strategy people who are HIV-positive can use to prevent the spread of HIV.
 When people who are living with HIV take their HIV medications as prescribed, and maintain an undetectable viral load, they are not infectious.
 They have, to quote the CDC, “effectively no risk of transmitting HIV to their HIV-negative sexual partners.”
 We do not yet know if TasP is as effective in preventing HIV transmission through sharing needles or injection drug equipment.

 How do we know it works?
 There are two big clinical trials that have provided definitive evidence that treatment as prevention is effective (HPTN 052 Study and PARTNER Study).